 Once you go far enough past your due date a stress test is required so I relinquished some time lying in a tiny room with a huge belt on my belly.
 All was fine and I set off on a hike later that afternoon.

 At one point the little pipsqueak had moved and managed to pinch a nerve in my groin area.
-This meant that whenever I had a contraction my leg would give out completely and an intense pain would accompany the leg malfunction.
+This meant that whenever I had a contraction my leg would give out completely and an intense pain would accompany the leg collapse.
 Fantastic.
 The upside is that this phenomenon only lasted for about an hour.
+Is that an upside?

 The midwives came to the house to pay me a visit around 8pm to check on my progress and Ian was very relieved to have people there that could do something more than look at me with eyes the size of saucers.
 My contractions were 5 minutes apart and lasting for 50 seconds, good times.